jleben/paw2019/tutorial/onsets.md

 ## Getting Started

 The goal of this tutorial is to create a sound analyzer detecting onsets of sounds.
 As an example, we will use a short sound clip ([claps.wav](claps.wav)).
 This is the beginning of the disco song Car Wash by Rose Royce.
 The clip contains several classic disco claps.
-Our program will detect these claps and output a stream of numbers: a value of 1 at the beginning of each clap, and 0 at all other instants.
+Our program will detect these claps and output a stream of boolean values: true at the beginning of each clap, and false at all other instants.

 The file `onsets.arrp` contains the initial code.
-The code represents a first attempt at the goal, simply outputting 1 whenever the amplitude of the input signal is larger than a threshold.
+The code represents a first attempt at the goal, simply outputting true whenever the amplitude of the input signal is larger than a threshold.

 You can test the program using the following steps: